 Although the majority of the tsunami’s impact was in Japan, the event was truly global.
 The tsunami was observed at coastal sea level gauges in over 25 Pacific Rim countries, in Antarctica, and on the west coast of the Atlantic Ocean in Brazil.

-The tsunami caused $31 million USD damage in Hawaii and $55 million USD to marine facilities in California.
+The tsunami caused $31 million USD damage in Hawaii and $100 million USD in damages and recovery to marine facilities in California.
 Additionally, damage was reported in French Polynesia, Galapagos Islands, Peru, and Chile.